Benjamin J. McClara

 President CEO, Artistic Director, Founder

-Mr. McClara Directs SPMA Guitar Projects at the Academy, including the SPMA 5 O’Clock Guitar Project Ensemble, and Directs off campus Guitar Projects in SCUSD.
+Mr. McClara Directs SPMA Guitar Projects at the Academy, including the SPMA’s Beatles Guitar Project, and Directs off campus Guitar Projects in SCUSD & Private Schools.

 Mr. McClara is a Certified Teacher for Sacramento City Unified School District, & holds a Bachelor of Music Performance in Double Bass from California State University Sacramento.
-Mr. McClara Founded and Directs the SPMA Guitar Project.
+Mr. McClara Founded Sacramento Preparatory Music Academy and the SPMA Guitar Project.
 McClara is The Executive Director at SPMA, and Artistic Director of SPMA’s Beatles Guitar Project, and also produces the Midtown Vanguard Jazz Series at CLARA: a 2nd and 4th Sunday Jazz Series at The Auditorium at CLARA.

 Piano/Saxophone/Composition/Improvisation Michael Dale is a composer/improviser and multi-instrumentalist based in Sacramento.
 He earned his BM in composition and performance at CSU, Sacramento.
 He also holds an MA from Mills College in Oakland, where he studied with such luminaries as Fred Frith (composer for the films Rivers and Tides and Touch the Sound) and Roscoe Mitchell (founder of Art Ensemble of Chicago).
 Michael has an active performance schedule in many different musical styles, both as a pianist and as woodwind specialist.
 Michael teaches MIDI, Pro Tools, and Music Theory at Folsom Lake College, and is now proud to join the roster of Sac Prep Music Academy.
 His teaching style is based on a patient, supportive approach in which he works with each student to design a technique and repertoire that fits them best.
 He has developed a synthesis of the insights of his own teachers combined with his own intuitive discoveries from 20 years of teaching.
 Methodologies such as Suzuki, Waldorf education, and Orff have also been influential.
 Musical style is not as important as the combination of physical experience, intellectual understanding and emotional sensitivity which leads to true mastery.
 As the great Jazz educator David Liebman put it: “Hands, Head, Heart … but we start with the hands.”